 Communication technology, being pervasive in comforting lives with its multiple benefits, has become an inseparable part of life.
 In the digital age, without technology, life seems to be void, meaningless, and incomplete.
 The app culture has gained immense popularity among people of all ages.
 These apps make online communication instant, convenient, attractive with emojis, and advantageous to people who are somewhat reluctant to converse face-to-face.
 Texting is a different form of expression other than oral communication.

-Do you feel bad when your messages are not replied immediately?
-If you expect the receiver, respond to you as soon as the message shows read/ticked blue, and it does not happen.
+Do you feel bad when your messages are not replied to immediately?
+If you expect the receiver to respond to you as soon as the message shows read/ticked blue, and it does not happen.
 Therefore, there is no need to feel chaotic, impatient, and disturbed.

 In digital space, we are clueless about the situation of the receiver.
 Delayed responses may not be due to ignorance.
 There are chances that the receiver is busy with some personal and professional assignments or maybe in some emergency.

 Let me tell you: There is no hard rule; ‘sent and replied at the same time.’